 - (1) Individual awards under our EMICP, DMICP and ECBP are made quarterly and are not stated in terms of a threshold or maximum amount for an award period.
-The EMICP does provide that the maximum amount payable to any participant is \$2.5 million for any performance period (which can be a fiscal quarter, a fiscal year or a longer period not exceeding five fiscal years). - (2) Represents RSUs granted under Microchip's 2004 Equity Incentive Plan. - (3) This column shows the full grant date fair value of RSU awards granted to the named executives in fiscal 2013.
-Generally, the full grant date fair value is the amount that Microchip would expense in its financial statements over the award's vesting schedule. - (4) See footnotes 16 to 20 to the Outstanding Equity Awards at Fiscal 2013 Year End table below for a description of the vesting schedule of the RSUs reported in the Grants of Plan-Based Awards table above. - (5) This annual target represents the portion of the executive officer's base salary (as measured at the end of fiscal 2013) targeted for estimated future payout in fiscal 2014 under Microchip's EMICP. - (6) This annual target represents the portion of the executive officer's base salary (as measured at the end of fiscal 2013) targeted for estimated future payout in fiscal 2014 under Microchip's DMICP. - (7) Represents an award under the ECBP.
-Microchip's ECBP annual target is based on 2.5 days of base salary per quarter, or on an annual basis, two weeks of the executive officer's annual base salary.
-See page 21 of the "Compensation Discussion and Analysis" section of this proxy statement for further explanation of our ECBP.
+The EMICP does provide that the maximum amount payable to any participant is \$2.5 million for any performance period (which can be a fiscal quarter, a fiscal year or a longer period not exceeding five fiscal years). - (2) Represents RSUs granted under Microchip's 2004 Equity Incentive Plan. - (3) This column shows the full grant date fair value of RSU awards to the named executives in fiscal 2015.
+Generally, the full grant date fair value is the amount that Microchip would expense in its financial statements over the award's vesting schedule. - (4) This annual target represents the portion of the executive officer's base salary (as measured at the end of fiscal 2015) targeted for estimated future payout in fiscal 2016 under Microchip's EMICP. - (5) This annual target represents the portion of the executive officer's base salary (as measured at the end of fiscal 2015) targeted for estimated future payout in fiscal 2016 under Microchip's DMICP.